KylerAKAnderson/muver/docs/manual.md

 muver run_pipeline [OPTIONS] REFERENCE_ASSEMBLY FASTQ_LIST CONTROL_SAMPLE_NAME EXPERIMENT_DIRECTORY
 ```

-Runs the full muver pipeline, from FASTQs to called genotypes and mutations.
+Runs the full MuVer pipeline, from FASTQs to called genotypes and mutations.
 For details about the mutation calling methodology, see the companion manuscript.

 Input samples and parameters are specified in the `FASTQ_LIST` file.
 In this file, each row corresponds to an individual sample.
 The row contents in turn are specified by header fields in the first row.
 For a complete example, see example_fastq_list.txt.

-The default depth correction is not a general solution; it was produced for specific patterns observed in yeast data from the lab developing this software.
-It assumes the presence of a short mitochondrial chromosome and contains accommodations for an rDNA locus. *To turn off this depth correction completely, run the pipeline with the option --dcmodule=''.* For depth profiles that are already sufficiently flat (not including potential CNVs) the depth correction will have minimal effect, but may cause artifacts under certain conditions.
+The default depth correction is intended for use by the lab developing MuVer. *To turn off depth correction, add the option --dcmodule=''.* For depth profiles that are already sufficiently flat (ignoring potential CNVs) the depth correction will have minimal effect, but may cause artifacts.

-The depth submodule refers to an optional config for tweaking parameters of its procedures.
-Of particular interest is the accommodation of an rDNA locus.
-If the options 'rDNAxrm' and 'rDNAreg' are activated, the depth correction process will attempt to address a spike in the depth profile caused by the piling of rDNA reads at this locus.
+The depth submodule refers to an options.cfg file *in the working directory* for tweaking parameters of its procedures. *If the default depth correction is used, this file is* ***NOT*** *optional.* This is because the default depth correction assumes a yeast genome and requires information about chromosome number in order to operate.
+More information is provided in options.cfg.

 Prior to running, the reference assembly must be indexed and repeats called.
 To do this, run the muver functions [index_reference](#index_reference) and [create_repeat_file](#create_repeat_file).